mystor/git-revise/docs/man.rst

 These commits may be re-ordered to change the order they appear in history.
 In addition, the ``pick`` and ``index`` commands may be replaced to modify their behaviour.
-If present, then ``index`` commands must be at the bottom of the list, i.e. they can not be followed by non-index commands.
+If present, ``index`` commands must be at the bottom of the list, i.e. they can not be followed by non-index commands.

 If :option:`-e` was specified, the full commit message will be included, and each command line will begin with a ``++``.
 Any changes made to the commit